How to Play Rummy

 ▪ One Pure Sequence

 You need at least two sequences to make a valid declaration.
-So, once one pure sequence is arranged, you will also be required to arrange a valid second sequence to declare your hand.
 Remember, the second sequence could be either a pure sequence or an impure one.

 ▪ Other Cards Arranged in Sequences/Sets